tcbtechnologies/oidc-cicd/presentations/bsidesseattle24/presentation.md

 <!-- -- Ted --

 The point of running unit tests on unreviewed code is that they're unreviewed.
 These are low effort.
+They are aribtrary code and can include any code to do anything, both useful and malicious.

 Early CI systems were configured outside of the repo itself.
 This allowed you to make security decisions at this layer - Your CI system could enforce which stages ran on which machines and with what permissions.
 Now that the configuration is stored in-repo, changing the role is one line of code that can be in any PR.

-What modern CI systems still provide is information about action triggers.
-These are your source of truth, and these are what your other systems - Your cloud providers - Can use for their AuthZ decisions
+Modern CI systems give information about which branch triggered the change as part of the OIDC credentails and that can be use to make AuthZ decisions.
+This allows you to limit permissions in a way that provides for least priviledge.

+There are no guarentees here.

 -->